llnl/axom/src/examples/shaping_tutorial/lesson_02/README.md

 ```
 </details>

-we can easily add some basic validation within our schema:
+We can easily add some basic validation within our schema:
 <details>
-  <summary style="color: gray;"> schema with some inline validation (click to expand) </summary>
+  <summary style="color: gray;"> Schema with some inline validation (click to expand) </summary>

 ```cpp
 // Define a schema for a simulation configuration